< Terug naar resultaten

 • 2

-Morning walking tour of Athens, including the Acropolis, the Museum of Acropolis and Plaka; afternoon free to explore Athens.
+Morning walking tour of Athens, including the Acropolis, Acropolis Museum and Plaka; afternoon free to explore Athens

 • 3

-After breakfast, we will depart to Nafplio.
-On the way, we will stop at the impressive Corinth Canal, which separates the Peloponnese from mainland Greece and connects the Gulf of Corinth with the Aegean Sea.
-We will then visit the archaeological site of Ancient Corinth, which was one of the major cities in antiquity and an important trade centre.
-Located at the northern foothills of the Acrocorinth hill, around the Archaic Temple of Apollo, the site was first inhabited in the Neolithic period (6500-3250 B.C.).
-Extended excavations have revealed the Roman Forum, temples, fountains, porticoes, baths, latrines, and various other monuments.
-We will also stop to admire the remarkable castle of Acrocorinth, one of the largest, if not the largest in Greece, located on the hill above Ancient Corinth, overlooking the ancient city.
-We will then continue on to the archaeological site of Mycenae, the kingdom of mythical Agamemnon, and the most important and richest palatial centre of the Late Bronze Age in Greece.
-The archaeological site of Mycenae comprises the fortified acropolis and surrounding funerary and habitation sites, which are located mainly to its west and southwest.
-Most of the visible monuments date to the centre's great flourishing period from 1350 to 1200 BC.
-Huge impressive Cyclopean walls surround the acropolis, which is accessed through the famous Lion Gate, a symbol of the Mycenaean rulers' power.
-The palace, a symbol of the power of Mycenaean rulers, dominates the citadel's highest point.
-We will continue to the picturesque town of Nafplio where we will spend the night.
-Accommodation: Rex Hotel or similarComfortable Hotel
+Head to Nafplio after breakfast.
+On the way, stop at the Corinth Canal, which separates the Peloponnese from mainland Greece and connects the Gulf of Corinth with the Aegean Sea.
+We then visit the archaeological site of Corinth, one of the major cities in antiquity and an important centre of trade.
+Extended excavations here have revealed a Roman forum, temples, fountains and various other monuments.
+Then continue to the archaeological site of Mycenae, the kingdom of Agamemnon, who led the Greeks in the Trojan war, and the most important and richest palatial centre of the Late Bronze Age in Greece.
+Mycenae comprises a fortified acropolis and surrounding funerary and habitation sites.
+We then head to the picturesque town of Nafplio, where we spend the night.
+Accommodation: Rex Hotel (or similar)

 • 4